Miloszxx/ESP32-Bike-Computer/README.md

 ## ⚠️ Important: Setup & Compilation

-For security reasons, the Wi-Fi credentials file is excluded from this repository (via `.gitignore`).
+For security reasons, the Wi-Fi credentials file is excluded from this repository.
 To compile the code, you must manually create a `secrets.h` file in the root project directory and paste the following template:

 ```cpp
 #pragma once